JGarza189/oncological-modeling/Supplement/parameter.selection.md

 This document outlines the parameters used in our system of ordinary differential equations (ODEs) for modeling the interactions between cell populations $N$ (Natural Killer Cells), $L$ (CTL Cells), $T$ (Tumor Cells), whilst incorporating a drug interaction term $D$ (Drug Concentration).
 The model incorporates various tumor stages and treatment strategies, which are critical for defining initial conditions and simulating the progression of Neuroblastoma over time.

-The interactions between tumor progression, drug concentration, and patient population drive the proposed initial conditions, which are tailored according to the patient's disease stage and patient profile.
-This modeling approach optimizes treatment plans by simulating various scenarios and predicting treatment efficacy for individual patient populations.

-### Patient Populations

-Our approach to modeling the immunotherapeutic dynamics of neuroblastoma is built upon the International Neuroblastoma Risk Group Staging System (INRGSS).
-The use of the INRGSS and its corresponding risk classification (INRG) has greatly enhanced the ability to compare risk-based clinical trials conducted across different regions of the world (Monclair et al., 2009).
-In this study, we utilize this system to differentiate patient populations, capitalizing on its effectiveness in enabling the comparison of clinical trials conducted globally.

 $$
 \begin{cases}
 N'(t) = p_1 N(t) (1 - q N(t)) - p_2 N(t) - N(t) T(t), \\